Title IX & Sexual Misconduct Resources

 North Country Community college takes reports of sexual assault, domestic violence, dating violence and stalking seriously.
-If you are a student of NCCC and have experienced any of the above, this Sexual Assault & Violence Response (SAVR) Resources Website provides you with information you can use to seek resources and support, and to report the crime to law enforcement and the campus.
+If you are a student of NCCC and have experienced any of the above, please use the information provided here to seek resources and support, and to report the crime to law enforcement and campus officials.

-NCCC students and employees have the right to make a report to the Student Life Office, Human Resources, local law enforcement, and/or the State Police, or choose not to report; to report the incident to your college; to be protected by the college from retaliation for reporting an incident; and to receive assistance and resources from the College.
+NCCC students and employees have the right to make a report to the Student Life Office, Human Resources/Title IX Coordinator, local law enforcement, and/or the State Police.
+NCCC students and employees also have the right to choose not to report the incident; to be protected by the College from retaliation for reporting an incident to the College; and to receive supportive measures and resources from the College.

-The College's policy is that response to sexual violence and related crimes is driven by the reporting victim/survivor.
-What that means is that in line with Federal and New York State law, while the College encourages you to use all of the response, support and reporting (including criminal reporting) resources offered here, the choice of what resources to use and when is for the victim and survivor.
+The College's policy is that response to sexual violence and related crimes are driven by the reporting victim/survivor.
+In alignment with Federal and New York State law, the College encourages you to use all of the response, support and reporting resources offered and leaves the choice of what resources to use and when up to the victim and survivor.

 College policies/procedures for responding to reports of sexual violence & sexual harassment:

 Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression.

 AS DESCRIBED IN OUR STUDENT CODE OF CONDUCT:

 - Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act.